griwes/reaveros-iteration1/README.md

 (see warning below before choosing release to build).
 You should still invoke both `make prepare` and `make hdd` before using following instructions to run the OS.**

-_WARNING: The above note doesn't apply to releases 0.0.1 and 0.0.2, which had insane build system with more dependencies.
-Until 0.0.3 is released, you are asked to ignore the above notice and always build HEAD, unless commit message states something like "still broken"._

 To run ReaverOS, you'll need one of the following:

   * Bochs - to invoke Bochs, use plain `make` after or instead `make hdd`. `make prepare` will create 1GiB image and bochsrc